DataFire/Integrations/integrations/generated/azure_logic/README.md

 * output [WorkflowVersion](#workflowversion)

 ### WorkflowVersions_ListCallbackUrl
-Lists the callback URL for a trigger of a workflow version.
+Get the callback url for a trigger of a workflow version.

 ```js